ibm-cloud-docs/cis/ts-execution-order.md

 The following list shows the execution order from our partner, Cloudflare.
 Evaluate where your rule lands in the order of execution and adjust the rule as needed.

-1. L7 DDoS mitigation
+1. DDoS
-1. URL rewrites
+1. URL Rewrites
-1. Page rules
+1. Page Rules
-1. Origin rules
-1. Cache rules
-1. Configuration rules
-1. Redirect rules
-1. IP Firewall (Access Rules)
+1. IP Firewall
-1. Bots
-1. Web Application Firewall (including CIS Rule set, OWASP, and Custom rules)
-1. Header modification
-1. Cloudflare Access
+1. WAF / Firewall Rules
 1. Edge Functions
-1. Load balancing
+1. Load Balancer